marrer99/GenAI-TestAndEval_Framework/README.md

 # GenAI-TestAndEval_Framework
-A collection of tools, sample datasets and accelerator to continue test and eval Gen AI agents in AI Foundry
+A collection of tools, sample datasets and accelerators for continous testing and eval Gen AI agents in AI Foundry